 Wood Reuse Loose Parts are used all around the classroom.
-From using big old chair legs as ramps to balancing corks on a tower to using wood frames as a backdrop for designing in art, Wood Reuse Parts are multidimensional!
+From using big old chair legs as ramps to balancing corks on a tower to using wood frames as a backdrop for designing art, Wood Reuse Parts are multidimensional!

 Wood Reuse Loose Parts